Spring 2026

 Course Material

-Handouts, PowerPoint presentations, and other course material will be posted at an Canvas web site (login with Gatorlink ID and password).
+Handouts, PowerPoint presentations, and other course material will be posted at a Canvas web site (login with Gatorlink ID and password).
 All registered students will automatically be enrolled at the site during the first week of classes.

 Preparation for Team-Based Learning (TBL) Sessions